thorstenhater/nmlcc/README.md

   Na 1+, and Potassium K 1+.
 NeuroML2 defaults to just Ca and Na, so if you are trying to port an NML2 model 1:1 pass `--ions='na,ca'`.
 All ion names will be turned into lowercase.

+  Any ionic species that is neither _known_, ie given via this flag or its defaults, or _declared_ using an NML2 `<species>` will be turned into a non-specific current when exporting to NMODL.

 ## Generate `NMODL` from NeuroML2 Dynamics